BiradarSiddhant02/pioneer/README.md

 **Version 2.0.0**

-A high-performance CLI tool that uses tree-sitter to index codebases (Python, C, C++) and build call graphs with advanced querying capabilities.
+A CLI tool that uses tree-sitter to index codebases (Python, C, C++) and build call graphs with advanced querying capabilities.

 ## Building